 It used to be that the Heliar lenses were a 5 element design, but that’s not the case anymore either.

-But it does look like Heliar lenses do mostly still hold true to having a sort of triplet optical configuration.
-Meaning it’s a triplet design, but the elements are grouped together with something like 5 elements in 3 groups, or groups of groups like with the 15mm Heliar, which you can still see has a triplet grouping.
+But it does look like Heliar lenses do mostly still hold to having a sort of triplet optical configuration.
+This means it’s a triplet design, but the elements are grouped with something like 5 elements in 3 groups, or groups of groups like with the 15mm Heliar, which you can still see has a triplet grouping.

-Sometimes the marketing team might just break the rules and called a lens Heliar because it’s a slower lens and they didn’t know what else to call it like with the 10mm.
+Sometimes, the marketing team might just break the rules and call a lens Heliar because it’s a slower lens, and they didn’t know what else to call it like with the 10mm.

 What Does Skopar Mean?

-Sometimes called Color-Skopar these lenses are designed to be as compact as possible, but there is actually some history to these lenses.
+Sometimes called Color-Skopar, these lenses are designed to be as compact as possible, but there is some history to these lenses.

-Color-Skopar lenses elements initially had coatings because lens coatings helped when shooting color.
+Color-Skopar lens elements initially had coatings because lens coatings helped when shooting color.
 This is why they are now called Color-Skopar lenses.

 Initially, these lenses were very similar to Zeiss Tessar lenses where there 4 elements in 3 groups.
 Today that’s no longer relevant since the Color-Skopar 35mm F/2.5 P II has 7 elements in 5 groups, which looks to still form 3 group clusters.